sowcow/blog/content/posts/killers-of-the-flower-moon.md

 Abstracting away from described events overall I perceive it as a spicy picture.
 The secret sauce here is uncommon truths.

-At moments I had far-eastern at points near-eastern impression.
+At moments I had far-eastern at points middle-eastern impression.
 Overall American indigenous impression is new to me.
 That scene about storm is said to be a bit of actual culture there.